tvtaerum/cGANs_housekeeping/README.md

 #### Deliverables:
   1.  description of issues identified and resolved
   2.  code fragments illustrating the core of how the issue was resolved
+  3. Python programs to prepare images for selection and training
-  3.  a cGan Python program with embedding
+  4.  a cGan Python program with embedding
-  4.  vectorized image generation with embedding
+  5.  a Python program which vectorizes image generated with embedding

 #### Limitations:
 There are a numbers of definitions and perspective which I use coming out of my background in analytics.